A few months ago, Gartner published this report: Cut Software Spending Safely with SAM

 - Oracle—Optimize by choosing the right edition and license metric, select the right virtualization approach, etc. (See our blog series on Oracle Database Licensing in a VMware Virtual Environment, Part 2, Part 3).

-As noted in this previous Software License Optimization blog, there are a number of additional ways that organizations can reduce costs:
+As noted in this previous Software License Optimization post, there are a number of additional ways that organizations can reduce costs:

 - Software audit cost savings